-Ivanka Trump Is Shaded by Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage
+Ivanka Trump Is Shaded By Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage

-In the dialogue over a guaranteed living wage, Rep. Alexandria Ocasio-Cortez is clapping back at White House senior adviser Ivanka Trump who spoke out on the matter, suggesting that the majority of people across the country are against a plan which would create a law which would provide a mandatory minimum wage.
+In the dialogue over a guaranteed living wage, Rep. Alexandria Ocasio-Cortez is clapping back at White House senior adviser Ivanka Trump who spoke out on the matter.
+Trump suggested that the majority of people across the country are against a plan which would create a law providing a mandatory minimum wage.

-CNN says that Ocasio-Cortez is objecting to Trump’s statement that people in the United States see a guaranteed living wage as getting something for nothing, suggesting that a fixed minimum wage is charity.
+CNN reports that Ocasio-Cortez is objecting to Trump’s statement that people in the United States see a guaranteed living wage as getting something for nothing, suggesting that a fixed minimum wage is charity.

 Trump stated that she has spoken to many people and believe that the majority are against this prospect.